 Definition of Gel Filtration Chromatography

-Gel filtration chromatography can define as the method of chromatography that makes the use of porous gel beads of specific porosity to isolate components depending upon their molecular sizes.
-This technique principally retains or excludes particles based on size difference, that’s why it is also known as size exclusion or gel exclusion chromatography.
-It mainly helps in the isolation of biomolecules like proteins, peptides and oligonucleotides.
+Gel filtration chromatography refers to the chromatography method, which uses porous gel beads of specific porosity to isolate components depending upon their molecular sizes.
+This technique principally retains or excludes particles based on the size differences, hydrophobicity and molecular charges.
+It mainly helps in isolating biomolecules like proteins, peptides and oligonucleotides.

 Phases in Gel Filtration Chromatography

-Mobile phase: The solvent running through the column is the mobile phase.
-The test sample must be diluted in an appropriate organic solvents, then filtered and finally passed onto the column.
+- Mobile phase: The solvent running through the column is the mobile phase.
+Firstly, one needs to dilute the test sample in appropriate organic solvents.
+Then, filter and pass the test sample through the column.
 The separation of a multi-component mixture takes place in the column.

-Stationary phase: The column packed with microporous gel beads acts as the stationary phase.
-Hydroxypropylated Sephadex, cross-linked polyacrylamide, agarose gel and are mainly used to separate different biomolecules.
+- Stationary phase: The column packed with microporous gel beads acts as the stationary phase.
+Hydroxypropylated Sephadex, cross-linked polyacrylamide, agarose gel are the common support materials employed in gel filtration chromatography.

-The principle of size exclusion chromatography mainly based on the isolation of biomolecules based on differences in molecular weight or size.
-Gel filtration technique employs spherical gel beads with definite porosity as the packing material in the chromatography column.
+The principle of size exclusion chromatography depends on the isolation of biomolecules relative to their different molecular weight or size differences.
+The gel filtration technique employs spherical gel beads with definite porosity as the packing material in the chromatography column.

-In gel filtration chromatography, the components in a liquid mixture pass through a column of porous gel beads, where some will elute earlier or later through the column, depending on the elution limit.
-The elution limit is a factor that decides the retention or exclusion of molecules eluted through the column.
+The components in a liquid mixture pass through a column of porous gel beads, where some molecules elute earlier or later through the column, depending on the elution limit.
+The elution limit is a factor that decides the retention or exclusion of molecules through the packing material.

-Molecules possess high molecular weight compared to the elution limit will elute early, while those molecules that possess low molecular weight or size than the elution limit will elute later.
-Therefore, in this way, the particles are separated in the gel filtration chromatography.
+Molecules that possess high molecular weight compared to the elution limit will elute early.
+In contrast, the molecules with low molecular weight or size than the elution limit will elute later.
+In this way, the particles are separated in the gel filtration chromatography.